Cambria County Jail

 Cambria County Jail is a historic jail located in downtown Ebensburg, Cambria County, Pennsylvania.

 History

-In April of 1870 the Cambria Freeman newspaper wrote, "[T]he commissioners of Cambria County purchased from Mrs. E.J.
+In April 1870 the Cambria Freeman newspaper wrote, "[T]he commissioners of Cambria County purchased from Mrs. E.J.
 McDonald a square of land bounded by Centre [sic], Crawford, and Sample streets on which to erect the proposed new county prison.
 The price was $2,500."

 Critics in Johnstown referred to it as a "Welsh castle" in ridicule, which was also a knock on Ebensburg's Welsh roots.

+The prison was overcrowded for many years.
+A total of 123 men were confined in only 27 cells.
+They then went on to build an additional 52 cells in 1911.

 In the spring of 1997 the "Old Stone Jail" was abandoned for a new facility and temporarily was turned into a records center in a $400,000 project.